devteam-zenhr/ZenHRDevelopers/_posts/2019-04-29-api-documentation.markdown

   </table>

   <p style='color: red'>
-    However not all responses will have this structure of respnos, for example when you request a specific record it will only return the data without the other params
+    However not all responses will have this structure of respnose, for example when you request a specific record it will only return the data without the other params
   </p>

   In order to fetch data use <b>GET</b> method